 Yes, we know what some fruits and veggies look like, and this seems harmless enough, but it’s really not a good idea for two main reasons: 1) Even after you wash them, the surfaces of fruits and vegetables are still loaded with chemical pesticides & waxes which would be a bad plan to introduce to the vagina, and 2) they’re not made for this type of abuse – tiny pieces could break off inside of you, and while they won’t take root like the old wives tale claims, those bits could stay in your body and rot, which would be wholly unpleasant.

 What to use instead: Veggies don’t vibrate, so you’d probably get off even better with a fun and colorful dildo!
-If you’re sexually curious about cukes, try a toy with an equally smooth and firm surface like the Temptasia Reina Dildo.
+If you’re sexually curious about cukes, try a toy with an equally smooth and firm surface like the B Yours Lust N Thrust Dildo.
 If you’re only turned on by produce because of the size, there are giant dildos for even the most discerning shopper.
 After all this, if you absolutely insist on seeing what a banana feels like in your hoo-ha just to say you did, at least slap a condom on it!

 Ah, those little sachets of chemicals meant to be blasted inside your vagina to make your lady bits smell like flowers…which haven’t been recommended by any legitimate doctors since 1988.
-Douches are a seriously bad idea.
-Luckily they’re getting harder to find as companies wise up and stop making them, but if you’ve been tempted, don’t!
+Vaginal douches are a seriously bad idea.
+Luckily they’re getting harder to find as companies wise up and stop making them, but if you’ve ever been tempted…don’t!
 Douching causes a horrible imbalance of the natural flora that is supposed to exist inside the vagina, so much so that it can actually cause an infection.
 Douching is a known culprit behind PID (Pelvic Inflammatory Disease) and BV (Bacterial Vaginosis), which will definitely put your sex life on a very uncomfortable hold.
 Your vagina is like a self-cleaning oven.
-It doesn’t need your help to keep itself clean, so just let it do its thing!
+It doesn’t need your help to keep itself clean.
+Keep the outside nice and clean by washing it well when you shower and bathe, and just let it do its thing!

 What to use instead: Since douches are usually used by women concerned about vaginal odor, it’s important to know that the odor isn’t actually coming from your vagina!
 It’s just a mingling of sweat, body fluids, and bacteria on your skin like B.O. on any other part of your body.
 The best way to combat troublesome smells downstairs is by showering daily and always washing your vulva…and keep the soap on the outside; it doesn’t need to go IN your vagina!
-Feminine washes like Sliquid Splash Wash or Summer’s Eve are ok options because they’re pH balanced for use down there, but again, they’re for external use only.
-Wear only cotton underwear when possible, use menstrual products that don’t irritate your skin or cause worse odors, and eat a balanced diet & drink plenty of water.
+Feminine body washes like Summer’s Eve are okay because they’re pH balanced for use down there, but again, they’re for external use only.
+Wear only cotton underwear whenever possible.
+Use menstrual products that don’t irritate your skin or cause worse odors; scented tampons can be nasty ones.
+Eat a balanced diet & drink plenty of water.
 Everything from hormones to stress to birth control can cause your natural odors to change, and douching is only going to make it worse.
-If you have a genuine long-term concern about how you smell, see your doctor.
+If you have a genuine long-term concern about how you smell down there, see your doctor.

 While sexual play with whipped cream, chocolate syrup, ice cream, or popsicles may seem incredibly sensual, it can have unintended consequences if all that sugary goodness gets in the wrong places.
 This stuff is sticky, gets everywhere, and is hard to get off of your skin.
 It may cause a reaction on the sensitive genital skin of men or women.
 Not to mention, all that sugar can lead to vaginal irritation or an infection, especially giving yeast infections a sweet new place to thrive.
 If you want to enjoy a sensual body buffet off your lover, by all means do so, but keep the food above the belt!